Guardians vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox's Mike Clevinger (2-3) will make his ninth start of the season.
+- The White Sox will hand the ball to Dylan Cease (2-2) for his 10th start of the season.

+- He has started nine games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

+- Cease has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent